 About Ayla

-Ayla is a female Labrador Retriever almost 7 years old.
+Ayla is a female Labrador Retriever over 7 years old.
 Carefully selected as a great representative of her breed, Amanda decided to make her part of their program.
 Amanda has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level